muziejus/javascripting-english-major/0-introduction.md

 # 0. Introduction & FAQs

 Welcome!
-This is a sort of introduction to this course with a few FAQs that help explain the motivation behind this project.
-If you’re already committed to following through, you can skip this section and jump straight to the [first chapter]({{ site.baseurl }}/1-environment/), on setting up your environment.
+This is an introduction to my “The JavaScripting English Major” course with a few FAQs that help explain my motivation.
+If you’re already committed to learning, you can skip this chapter and jump straight to the [first chapter]({{ site.baseurl }}/1-environment/), on setting up your environment.

 The goals here are straightforward: at the end of 15 sessions, you should be able to host a web project that investigates an academic topic of your